 People Also Ask

 Ans.
-Both are important because A system cannot start without these two things.
+RAM as well as ROM, are equally important because A system cannot start without these two things.
 Read our post above completely to know the functions of RAM and ROM.
-Although one may be expensive and fast, both are equally important.
+Although one may be expensive and fast.
+But, both are equally important.

-Q.4) Why RAM and ROM are not suitable to store our wok data, why do we need additional storage devices for it?
+Q.2) Why RAM and ROM are not suitable to store our work data, why do we need additional storage devices for it? – Asked by Vishal Kumar

 Ans: To answer this question, first, you have to know what are RAM and ROM?